belkosyak/repo-search-app/.aicontext/STYLING_IMPLEMENTATION_PLAN.md

 - Test in both light and dark modes
 - Ensure interactive elements have sufficient contrast
 - Test with browser accessibility tools
-- **Note**: Catalyst UI components use Tailwind CSS color palette which should meet contrast requirements, but verify:
+- **Note**: DaisyUI components use Tailwind CSS color palette which should meet contrast requirements, but verify:
   - Button text and backgrounds
   - Input borders and text
-  - Listbox button and option text
+  - Select button and option text
-- Customize Catalyst UI component colors with Tailwind classes if contrast needs improvement
+- Customize DaisyUI component colors with Tailwind classes or DaisyUI theme variables if contrast needs improvement

 ### 6.4 Browser Validation